api-platform/docs/distribution/index.md

     $ docker-compose exec php bin/console doctrine:schema:update --force

 The `php` container is where your API app stands.
-Prefixing a command by `docker-compose exec php` allows to execute the given command in this container.
+Prefixing a command by `docker-compose exec php` allows executing the given command in this container.
 You may want [to create an alias](http://www.linfo.org/alias.html) to make your life easier.

 Later, you'll want to use [Doctrine Migrations](https://symfony.com/doc/current/doctrine.html#migrations-creating-the-database-tables-schema)